Barry Halper: Collection

-Following the Sotheby's auction, Halper remarked:
+After the Sotheby's auction, Halper remarked:

 It makes me feel so proud that my collection will be carried on by everyone who participated in the past week's sale.
 I am also glad that the Hall of Fame has part of my collection where it will reside in perpetuity.

-Sotheby's released a three-volume book, The Barry Halper Collection of Baseball Memorabilia, that included over 1,500 color photographs of the collection, giving history for many of the items, details about Halper's collection through the years, and a history of baseball.

-In 1998, Halper sold the collection, with Major League Baseball purchasing many items, donating them to the Baseball Hall of Fame.
-The rest were auctioned off by Sotheby's for a record 21.8 million USD.
+Sotheby's released a three-volume book, The Barry Halper Collection of Baseball Memorabilia, including over 1,500 color photographs of the collection, giving history for many of the items, details about Halper's collection through the years, and a history of baseball.
+In 1998, Halper sold the collection, with MLB purchasing many items, donating them to the Baseball Hall of Fame in Cooperstown, New York.
+The rest was auctioned off by Sotheby's for a record $21.8 million.

 Controversy and allegations of false provenance

 In October 2010, Hall of Fame spokesman Brad Horn told the New York Post that a Halper-donated jersey, supposedly worn by Shoeless Joe Jackson, was a fake.
-Horn stated that the logo utilized acrylic coloring first created in 1941.
+Horn said that the logo utilized acrylic coloring first created in 1941.
 The jersey was removed from display in 2008.
 Halper gave conflicting statements regarding the provenance of the Jackson jersey.
 In a 1985 interview, Halper told The Sporting News that it was a “recent acquisition” from Jackson’s family.
 In 1998, Halper claimed he’d purchased it in the 1950s from Jackson’s widow.
-Issues of authenticity have been raised with other auctioned items, including items purported to belong to Cy Young, Joe Dimaggio, Mickey Mantle, Ty Cobb, and others.
+There have been issues of authenticity with other auctioned items, including items purported to belong to Cy Young, Joe Dimaggio, Mickey Mantle, Ty Cobb, and others.

-Subsequent reports alleged that certain items in Halper's collection had, at some prior unknown time, been stolen from the Baseball Hall of Fame, the New York Public Library, or other institutions.
-There have also been allegations that items in his collection were stolen from the widows or family members of deceased baseball stars.
+Subsequent reports alleged that certain items in Halper's collection, at some prior unknown time, had been stolen from the Baseball Hall of Fame, the New York Public Library, or other institutions.
+There have been allegations that items in his collection were stolen from the widows or family members of deceased baseball stars.

-These accusations have been made primarily by Peter Nash, a rapper-turned-memorabilia collector, culminating in an article that Nash wrote for the New York Post in July 2011.
+The accusations have been made primarily by Peter Nash, a rapper-turned-memorabilia collector, culminating in an article which Nash wrote for the New York Post in July 2011.
 Murray Chass, the long-time baseball writer for The New York Times and personal acquaintance of Halper, opined that Nash's article in the New York Post was "journalistically indefensible" and "defamed the late Barry Halper."
-Nash's credibility and motivations against Halper have been questioned, given that he has been involved in a long-running litigation with the memorabilia auction house that was instrumental in preparing, organizing, and cataloging Halper's memorabilia auction at Sotheby's in 1999.
-In that litigation, Nash admitted in court papers to committing fraud against the auction house, and he invoked the Fifth Amendment in response to questions about his own memorabilia transactions to avoid incriminating himself.
+Nash's credibility and motivations against Halper have been questioned, given that he has been involved in a long-running litigation with the memorabilia auction house which was instrumental in preparing, organizing, and cataloging Halper's memorabilia auction at Sotheby's in 1999.
+In the litigation, Nash admitted in court papers to committing fraud against the auction house, and he invoked the Fifth Amendment in response to questions about his own memorabilia transactions to avoid incriminating himself.
 The court found in favor of the auction house owner, and Nash signed a court order in which he admitted to having committed fraud.
 The New York Post published some of Nash's accusations, but they have since removed Nash's original article from its website.